 You’ll need to bring these documents to your legal aid appointment:

-- copies of your children’s birth certificates
+- copies of your children’s birth certificates,

-- other parent’s home address
+- other parent’s home address,

-- address of other parent’s place of work
+- address of other parent’s place of work.

 If you’re married, you’ll also have to provide the following:

-- copy of your birth certificate
+- copy of your birth certificate or of your copy of the act of birth,

-- copy of your spouse’s birth certificate
+- copy of your spouse’s birth certificate or of their copy of the act of birth.

 If you don’t know the other parent’s address, the legal aid lawyer can hire a tracing agency to locate them.
 You must provide your lawyer with as much information as possible about the other parent (such as their telephone number, last known address and date of birth, etc.).